marklcrns/discrete-math/README.md

 # MATH-254

-Math 254 (Discrete Mathematics) compilation of algorithms for homeworks and projects
+Discrete Mathematics compilation of algorithms for homeworks and projects

 Compiled with [Mingw-w64](http://mingw-w64.org/doku.php) for Windows cross-compatibility.